overview/overview-convert-archive/README.md

 particular includes comments that memory may not be freed.)

 `archive-to-multipart` output is deterministic and it's a single file.
 That makes testing easy.

-It also lets us error out correctly on invalid input: we can read the error message from stderr.
+`archive-to-multipart` should _never_ exit with nonzero status code.
+That would _always_ be an error in the code.
+Invalid input should produce a valid error message.